Court Ordered Community Service in Camden

 5. You can request a letter to verify your hours from the Volunteer Coordinator at the end of your service.
 You are responsible for giving the letter to your parole/probation officer or judge.
 Second Harvest is not responsible for time served if you lose the letter and will not re-issue letters.

-1. Shifts are Monday-Friday (8 am – noon and 8 am – 1 pm); NO Saturday or evening shifts are available.
+1. Shifts are Monday-Friday (8 am – noon); NO Saturday or evening shifts are available.

 2. Additional hours (coming in early, staying late, or working through lunch) ARE NOT AVAILABLE.

 3. You must plan on staying for the entire shift.
-If you only have 1 hour to complete, you’re still required to stay for the full 4-hour or 3-hour shift.
+If you only have 1 hour to complete, you’re still required to stay for the full 4-hour shift.

 4. You must arrive on time.
 If you are more than 15 minutes late, you won’t be permitted to work, and will be recorded as a no-show.